midonet/midonet/specs/neutron_translation.md

 chain even if the firewall chains are deleted.
 To get around this limitation, get the list of associated routers from 'add-router-ids' field of NeutronFirewall.
 For each, delete the corresponding jump rules.

+## L2GWCONNECTION

+### CREATE

+L2 gateway connection ('l2_gateway_connection') object comes with its parent L2 gateway ('l2_gateway') object embedded, and the L2 gateway object contains the gateway device ('gateway_device') object that it is associated with.

+If the 'type' of the 'gateway_device' object is not 'router' do nothing since only 'router' type is currently supported.

+Fetch the router with the UUID specified in the 'resource_id' field inside 'device_gateway'.
+Create a VTEP router port on this router, with VNI set to the value specified in 'segmentation_id' of the 'l2_gateway-conenction' object.
+If it is not set, use the 'segmentation_id' of the 'l2_gateway' object.
+One of them must be set.
+Create a port on the MidoNet network matching the ID specified in the 'network_id' field of the 'l2_gateway_connection' object, and link it to the router.

+### DELETE

+Fetch the router from the 'resource_id' field of the 'gateway_device' object, and unlink it from the MidoNet network set in the 'network_id' field of the 'l2_gateway_connection' object by deleting the interior ports.

 # References